 Facts About Medical Marijuana And Arthritis Treatment

-National discussion about medical marijuana and arthritis only continues to heat up.
+The national discussion about medical marijuana and arthritis only continues to heat up.
 In research presented at the 2019 Annual European Congress of Rheumatology meeting in Spain, scientists asked 1,059 patients questions about arthritis and marijuana use.

 They found how about 57% of respondents tried marijuana or CBD for medical reasons, and that 97% of those surveyed agreed marijuana usage helped improve symptoms associated with arthritis, like pain, fatigue, and decreased physical function.

 However, the same research suggests conversations about medical marijuana and arthritis treatment might still be hard to come by.
-Just two thirds of those in the survey said they told their healthcare provider about their marijuana or CBD usage, while about half wanted to get more information about both from their doctor.
+Just two-thirds of those in the survey said they told their healthcare provider about their marijuana or CBD usage, while about half wanted to get more information about both from their doctor.

 Researchers believe medical marijuana could be effective for arthritis treatment because cannabinoids are able to bind to two different receptors (CB1 and CB2), alongside a third receptor knows as GPR55.